Zarkness2/Blu3Prints-Plugin/README.md

 - Craftable Blu3print writer item with customisable recipe
 - Area selection method to copy block within selection
 - Blu3print Writer is based on writable book project and so encoded Blu3prints can be imported directly using the book
-- Blu3prints are namable to allow for at-a-glance visibility
+- Blu3prints are nameable to allow for at-a-glance visibility
-- Blu3print UUID strucute allows less overhead for server operators for storing large quantities of blu3prints
+- Blu3print UUID structure allows less overhead for server operators for storing large quantities of blu3prints
 - Ability for any Blu3print to be exported and shared as text; e.g.  `B=STONE|2:3:1|E-0-1~BA|B|`
 - Blu3print items can be manipulated in a number of ways
     - **Rotated around blockface**